 Edamame should also be served moderately.
 Since dogs aren’t supposed to eat a vegetable diet, giving your dog too much Edamame will do more harm than good.
 A small amount (a handful) of Edamame is enough a few times a week.
 Vegetables shouldn’t substitute dog food.

-Dogs can eat edamame!
+Dogs can eat edamame, in fact dogs love them!
 However, they shouldn't enjoy Edamame the way humans do.
 Dogs don't need spices, salt, and the oil we add when cooking Edamame.
 What's more, dogs don't need to eat as much Edamame as we do.
 A handful of steamed or boiled Edamame one to three times a week is enough.

 The information on this page is not a substitute for veterinary help.
 Please contact a vet for help with any concerns that you have.